billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 ### Power Cycling

-Power cycling does not mean restart.
-Rather, we mean `shut down` the computer and make sure the chassis power is switched `fully off`, wait a few seconds, then power them on again.
+Power cycling the chassis means to switch it `fully off`, wait ~30 seconds, then power it on again.
 A full shutdown is required to complete a BS update.
+If your chassis is connected by Thunderbolt you can power cycle it without power cycling the PC.
+Otherwise, you will need to shut down the PC in order to shut down the chassis.

 ### Typical Update Procedure